clippyspeaks/flac-you-and-the-mp3-you-rode-in-on/README.md

 # flac-you-and-the-mp3-you-rode-in-on
-Convert flac to mp3 or wav.
+# Convert flac to mp3 or wav using python.